 Annotating as referenced above has however two moments in it, one of which starts from the personal annotation but is intended to be shared in some way: it’s the quoting part.
 While you hardly would share your notes, it’s likely you would love to share quotes of a book or magazines.
 Maybe even pictures from them.
-Again unfortunately, quoting is barely implemented in the Kindle service: my page there is incredibly featureless.
+Again unfortunately, quoting is barely implemented in the Kindle service, and they even made private the limited feature page they once had.
 Instead of creating something a user could be proud of, there’s a white bland page with a couple of links and shares.
 Ouch.

 The last part of the experience is the gifting and borrowing/lending.
 Both of them involve two people instead of one, but while we can fit gifting inside the buying experience, borrowing is actually a very different action.

 I’ve just summarized a potential rich book ecosystem, and already you can see that the industry here has barely touched the surface and there are loads of functionalities that can be done to create a rich experience.

 As you can see from this long – but brief – overview the market right now is open and there’s a lot of space for the publishing industry to grow and embrace this new digital world, from standards to technology to experiences.
 I built Baker with two friends to demonstrate this chance, but there’s a lot more out there to create and improve.

 Article prepared from a presentation at eBook Lab and following university lecture, see the complete deck on Slideshare here.